T-Systems Open Telekom Cloud Challenge

-T-Systems International GmbH will award the prize for its Open Telekom Cloud Challenge to the best Copernicus application or service idea established during a four-week sandbox exercise on the public Open Telekom Cloud service.
-This session will be held on a public cloud designed to derive on-demand intelligence from Earth observation data.
-After submitting their promising service ideas, entrants were selected and invited to a training and interaction session at the start of the exercise.
+T-Systems International GmbH will award the prize for its Open Telekom Cloud Challenge to the best Copernicus application or service idea, established during a four-week sandbox exercise on the public Open Telekom Cloud service.
+The exercise will be held on a public cloud designed to derive on-demand intelligence from Earth observation data.
+After submitting their promising service ideas, entrants will be selected and invited to a training and interaction session at the start of the exercise.
 The cloud will be able to provide satellite data, analytics tools, standard interfaces, and workflow management to assist the participants in creating new services.
-T-Systems was particularly interested in solutions that offer benefits to European citizens and their public administrations, which face challenges in meeting increased demand for mobility, urban logistics, tourism, and more while simultaneously reducing negative environmental impacts.
+T-Systems will be particularly interested in solutions that offer benefits to European citizens and their public administrations, which face challenges in meeting increased demand for mobility, urban logistics, tourism, and more while simultaneously reducing negative environmental impacts.
 The most professional implementations that use Sentinel data in combination with other data sources on the public cloud platform will be considered for the prize.

 - Implementation quality on the public cloud platform

 - Market potential: chance of commercial success based on expected demand, investment potential, and time to market

 - Legal aspects and risks: patentability, regulations/laws to be considered

 Infrastructure-as-a-service (IaaS) is an attractive source of low-cost and flexible on-demand IT resources.
 Public cloud solutions hosted by US-based providers have proved particularly popular.
 There are misgivings about such offerings, however – particularly since terms and conditions of US-based providers not always sufficiently protect consumers and the European Court of Justice ruled the Safe Harbor agreement invalid.
 Against this background, cloud services retain their appeal, but only in combination with robust data privacy and security.